Member directory search

 Waterloo

 Mariam Pirbhai is a creative writer and academic.
-She is the author of a book of creative nonfiction titled Garden Inventories: Reflections on Land, Place and Belonging (Wolsak & Wynn, 2023), a novel titled Isolated Incident (Mawenzi 2022), and a short story collection,…
+She is the author of a book of creative nonfiction titled Garden Inventories: Reflections on Land, Place and Belonging (Wolsak & Wynn, 2023), Finalist for the 2024 Sarton Women's Book Award and Foreword Indies Awards for…

 Waterloo